| Title: | Multilevel Modeling of Dendroclimatical Fluctuations |

 shiftFrame

-arguSelect
+arguSelect and

 ringApply